Being infant mental health informed means using knowledge, skills and reflective experiences to guide our work with infants, toddlers, and families.

 Interested in Endorsement®?

-MI-AIMH offers a professional home for IMH-informed early intervention professionals.
+MI-AIMH offers a professional home for IMH-informed healthcare professionals.

 Become a MI-AIMH member and plug-in to a network of over 1,000 professionals who also care about the well-being of babies and families.